SrijanBadhya/Debsoc/Running the PES Debsoc.md

 [Back to Table of Contents](#table-of-contents)

 Unsolicited advice is annoying to anyone.
-You can choose the consent approach of meeting a junior and saying, "Do you want feedback"
+You can choose the consent approach of meeting each speaker and saying, "Do you want feedback", or, "Anyone who wants feedback can ask me now".
+I prefer the latter because it when people _ask_ for your advice, they're likely to value it more.
+So thi

 Feedback is often tricky once your brain has shut down after the debate.
 I learned the hard way that you may just try to make up something from your own notes, or default to something generic.